GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 <br>

 # How to Create a Playbook
-We want this playbook to install nginx an make sure it's in a desired state by the time ansible is finished iwth this playbook.
+We want this playbook to install nginx an make sure it's in a desired state by the time ansible is finished with this playbook.

 * `cd /etc/ansible/`
 * `pwd` to check you're in your ansible directory.
 Output: /etc/ansible